Top 50 Best Golf Movies Of All Time

 Average

-Directed by Craig Roberts, "The Phantom of the Open" tells the remarkable true story of Maurice Flitcroft, an enthusiastic amateur who dares to compete in the British Open Golf Championship later in life, against all odds.
+"The Phantom of the Open," directed by Craig Roberts, recounts the extraordinary true story of Maurice Flitcroft, a passionate amateur who stunned the world by entering the British Open Golf Championship later in life, defying all expectations.

-Adapted from the biography "The Phantom of the Open: Maurice Flitcroft, The World's Worst Golfer" by Farnaby and Scott Murray, the film had its world premiere at the 65th BFI London Film Festival in 2021.
+Based on the biography "The Phantom of the Open: Maurice Flitcroft, The World's Worst Golfer" by Simon Farnaby and Scott Murray, the film debuted at the 65th BFI London Film Festival in 2021.

-The movie was met with positive reviews, particularly for Mark Rylance's outstanding performance and the film's memorable musical score.
+The movie received glowing reviews, with critics praising Mark Rylance's brilliant portrayal and the film’s distinctive, engaging musical score.

 4